-The Hidden Environmental Cost of How We Travel (And What Actually Helps)
+The Hidden Environmental Cost of Travel: What Actually Helps

 Candelaria ReymundoThere is something about travel that changes you.
 Standing at the edge of a glacier, watching the sun set over a city you've never been to before, finding yourself completely lost in a forest with no signal and no plan — these moments stay with you.
 They shape the way you see the world and, often, the way you want to protect it.